 Spork also noted that although she won the National Intercollegiate Championship (now the NCAAs) for Michigan State Normal/EMU, she did not receive a letterman’s jacket for the feat.
 Some 60 years later, Spork said, “the Men’s Dept gave me a jacket.
 I received my E, I guess for effort.”

-Continuing her lifelong work as a teacher of golf, Spork was at nearly Eagle Crest (the EMU home course) on September 11, working with the EMU women’s golf team.
+Continuing her lifelong work as a teacher of golf, Spork was at nearby Eagle Crest (the EMU home course) on September 11, working with the EMU women’s golf team.